-South Dakota is in year three of a $20 million five-year NSF EPSCoR Track-1 grant titled “Beyond the 2020 Vision: Building Research, Education and Innovation Partnerships for South Dakota.”
+South Dakota is in year four of a $20 million five-year NSF EPSCoR Track-1 grant titled “Beyond the 2020 Vision: Building Research, Education and Innovation Partnerships for South Dakota.”

 The project involves eight public and private universities, three tribal colleges, and the SD Governor’s Office of Economic Development (GOED) working to support research related to “biofilms,” STEM education and technology-based economic development.